AvatarWalter02/CS-210-Project/README.md

 ### Apple Health Data

+The following data is used for this analysis

-- **Headphone Audio Exposure**:
+- Headphone Audio Exposure
-  - Metrics: Volume level, duration, and events.
-- **Walking Metrics**:
-  - Step length, walking speed, walking asymmetry percentage, walking steadiness.
-- **Energy Burned**:
+- Walking speed
 - Active and basal energy burned.
-- **Step Count**:
 - Daily step totals.

-### Spotify Data (Optional)

-- Track audio features (e.g., tempo, energy) to analyze relationships between music characteristics and walking dynamics.

 ---